hotosm/learnosm/_posts/en/osm-data/0600-12-30-data-overview.md

 OpenStreetMap data from its native format into a format that is convenient for you.
 This is slightly different from **extracting** data, which means to cut the data from the area of your choosing.
 It may also mean to pull out the specific features that you want from an area.
-We'll learn more about this throughout this section.
+These terms are often used interchangeably.
+We'll learn more about this throughout the OSM Data section.

 Using Geodata
 --------------